Mtlayones/ann-for-maternal-health-risk/README.md

-# Artificial Neural Network for CMSC 191
+# Artificial Neural Network using the Maternal Health Risk Dataset

 Author: Mark Adrian Layones

-This is the repository of the requirements for the CMSC 191.
+This is the repository of artificial neural network using the dataset of maternal health risk as the final requirement of certain course subject.

 ### Directory Structure